leadedge/Spout2/SPOUTCAM/readme.txt

 SpoutCam is a virtual webcam that is also a Spout receiver.

-Not all applications support virtual webcams so if you have problems, uninstall Spout and re-install without the SpoutCam option selected.

-If SpoutCam is registered by the installer, there is no need to take any further action.

-However, if there has been no installation, you will be prompted to register SpoutCam when SpoutCamSettings is opened.

-You can also register it manually.
-There are folders for 32 bit and 64 bit versions and you can install both on a 64 bit system.
-In each folder you will find "_register_run_as_admin.bat".
-RH click and "Run as Administrator" to register SpoutCam.

 SPOUTCAM SETTINGS

-Previous versions of SpoutCam have always used use the resolution of the first sender running when it starts.
-But some host programs expect typical webcam formats such as 640x480 and a frame rate of 30 fps instead of the default 60fps.

-"SpoutCamSettings.exe" allows the frame rate and resolution for SpoutCam to be specified.
+Some host programs don't accept arbitrary resolutions or 60 fps frame rate, and expect typical webcam output.
+"SpoutCamSettings" allows the frame rate and resolution to be specified and SpoutCam will use these settings when it starts.

-For example if you are having trouble with a host program, it could be better to select "640x480" and "30fps" so that SpoutCam behaves more like a typical webcam.
+Defaults are the same as previous versions of SpoutCam - "Active sender" and "60fps".
+If you are having trouble with a host program, select "640x480" and "30fps" so that SpoutCam behaves more like a typical webcam.

 RESOLUTION

-The resolution actually used depends on :
+The resolution depends on :

   o What has been selected by SpoutCamSettings o Whether a sender is already running.